 Sapphires were found in Montana in 1865 by early gold prospectors and are one of the reasons for that state’s nickname, “The Treasure State.”
 These were the first gem-quality sapphires found in the United States.

 Because of their teal, blue/green color, Montana sapphires are sometimes referred to as mermaid sapphires.
 These terms don’t point to different types of sapphires, but they’re a way to convey the unique color of Montana sapphires to consumers, and are commonly used on Pinterest and Etsy.

 We think so!
 Not only are they beautiful, but Montana sapphires (like all sapphires) are 9 out of 10 on the Mohs Hardness Scale used by jewelers and gemologists alike.
 They are one of the most durable options for jewelry, coming in third behind diamonds and moissanite.
 They’re also conflict-free because they’re ethically mined in the United States.

-Think you want a peacock or mermaid engagement ring?
+Think you want a mermaid engagement ring?
 Ahead, scroll through our favorite sapphire rings that just so happen to be from MT.

 Montana Sapphire Engagement Rings